 The Documentation Center and Museum on Migration in Germany (DOMiD), is a non-profit association founded by migrants in 1990.
 DOMiD is home to Germany's largest collection of objects and testimonies documenting the diverse history of migration in Germany.
 The ongoing collection grew out of civil society and currently includes more than 150,000 social, cultural and everyday history exhibits.
 With exhibitions, publications and events, DOMiD is one of the pioneers of the museumization of migration as well as the communication of migration history.
 The association stands for a multi-perspective view of history and is committed to an inclusive remembrance culture.

-At present 11 employees work in the Cologne DOMiD office.
+At present 13 employees (salaried and freelance) work in the Cologne DOMiD office.
 The association is politically independent and ideologically neutral.
 DOMiD is institutionally supported by the State of North Rhine-Westphalia and the City of Cologne.